essif-lab/framework/docs/terms/transaction-id.md

 typeid: transaction-id
 stage: draft
 hoverText: "Transaction Id (for a specific Business Transaction and a Participant): character string that this Participant uses to identify, and refer to, that Business Transaction."
+glossaryText: "character string that this %Participant% uses to identify, and refer to, that %Business Transaction%."
 ---

 :::info Editor's note